Be mobile in your own way

 • If you want, you can work with us to analyze the data and develop recommendations.

-• After a year, we present the results: Participants, but also Berlin politicians, will be present.
+• After a year, we present the results: Participants of the study, but also Berlin politicians, will be present.

-Elderly woman walks with a cane and a dog.
+Elderly woman walks with a blind cane and a dog.

 These are the issues at stake: